rjdbcm/Aspidites/README.md

 ## Goals

 - Ultra-smooth runtime exception handling with useful warnings.
-- Demonic non-determinism, favors non-termination and type-negotiation.
+- Demonic non-determinism, favors non-termination and type-negotiation (constraint satisfaction).
 - Terseness that mixes keywords and symbolic operations in order to make code both concise ___and___ readable.
 - Great for writing high-integrity code that works natively with CPython.
 - Usable for general purpose ___or___ scientific computing.